-The material in the Dakin and Dittemore books (as opposed to the interpretations therein) was authentic in the sense that it had been gathered by Dittemore during the ten years he served as Clerk of The Mother Church.
-In line with the practice followed in Mrs. Eddy's time, he was also a Director.
+The information in the Dittemore book (as distinct from the interpretations therein) was authentic in the sense that it had been gathered by Dittemore during the ten years he served as clerk of The Mother Church (1909-1919).
+In line with the practice followed in Mrs Eddy's time, he was also a Director.
 The collection consisted of his own copies of what became the Archives of The Mother Church, which he started.

-Gilbert Carpenter Jr.'s access to the Dittemore collection, and the circumstances surrounding my long association with Mr. Carpenter bring out several points of interest for the genuine student of Mary Baker Eddy's life and work.
-Although I first met him in 1937, it was not until February, 1951, that I learned the full story of his own collecting and preserving activities; the caution with which he had had to parry legal threats from Boston; the basis on which he claimed rights in Mrs. Eddy's unpublished letters; the continuing attempts from outside at suppression; and his disappointments and successes.
+Gilbert Carpenter Jr.'s access to the Dittemore collection, and the circumstances surrounding my long association with him, bring out several points of interest for the genuine student of Mary Baker Eddy's life and work.
+Although I first met him in 1937. it was not until February, 1951, that I learned the full story of his own collecting and preserving activities; the caution with which he had had to parry legal threats from Boston; the basis on which he claimed rights in Mrs Eddy's unpublished letters; the continuing attempts from outside at suppression; and his disappointments and successes.
 The two of us pieced the story together.
 I wrote it and he reviewed it, making a few clarifications in his own handwriting.
-I also made my own notes on some relationships he had described with a Foundation similar to the one he established; and on his last official meeting with the Christian Science Board of Directors late in 1950.
+I also made my own notes on some relationships he had described with the Longyear Foundation, which was similar to the one he had established; and on his last official meeting with the Christian Science Board of Directors late in 1950.
 Full accounts of these will be given after a little more background.

-During my first meeting with Gilbert Jr., I noted with

-gratitude that he was making sure he preserved at least the official records: the early Manuals, Quarterlies, Journals, editions showing major and minor revisions of Science and Health, etc. Without mentioning Dittemore, he showed me the collections he and his father were working on and had worked on, including their book, "Visions of Mary Baker Eddy as Recorded by Calvin A. Frye."
-This had been written to offset the mistaken comments made about them in the Bates and Dittemore book, pages 231-2.
+During my first meeting with Gilbert Jr., I noted with gratitude that he was making sure he preserved at least the official records: the early Manuals, Quarterlies, Journals, editions showing major and minor revisions of Science and Health, etc. Without mentioning Dittemore, he showed me the collections he and his father were working on and had worked on, including their book "Visions of Mary Baker Eddy as Recorded by Calvin A. Frye."
+This had been written to offset the mistaken comments made about them in the Bates and Dittemore book, The Truth and the Tradition, pages 231-2.